NCUSCC/NCUSCC.github.io/README.md

 <div align=center><img src="https://www.cdnjson.com/images/2023/05/10/asc22ob1.md.jpg"></div>

-**We will be participating in [SC23 SCC](https://studentclustercompetition.us/) in Denver, USA, under the leadership of [Ke Chen](https://kechen666.github.io/EnglishPage.html).** Although we have no prior experience in this competition, we firmly believe that we can do our best. **(Try to beat THU haha!!)**
+**We will be participating in [SC23 SCC](https://studentclustercompetition.us/) in Denver, USA, under the leadership of [Ke Chen](https://kechen666.github.io/EnglishPage.html).** Although we have no prior experience in this competition, we firmly believe that we can do our best.
+Due to not finding supplier support, we are going to take part in IndySCC with worldwide schools, it's a part of SCC and mainly for those schools with fewer vendors or experiences.

-~~However, due to not finding supplier support, it is very likely that we will not be able to participate in SC and will have to switch to IndySCC.~~